Skip to content

 With every 8 in 10 Americans suffering from back pain at some point in their life, natural remedies for back pain and inflammation can help you stay healthy, mobile, and pain-free.
 By improving muscle strength and flexibility, yoga can help relieve back pain and even treat common causes.

-Doing the following yoga poses for back pain and using Doctor Hoy’s Pain Relief Gel can help ease discomfort, providing everyday natural pain relief for lower back pain.
+Doing the following yoga poses for back pain and using topical Doctor Hoy’s Pain Relief Gel can help ease discomfort, providing everyday natural pain relief for lower back pain.

 In This Article